 Following the release of the Galaxy Fold last year, Samsung is now taking a different approach to foldables with the Galaxy Z Flip.
 Rather than create another phone and tablet 2-in-1 similar to the Fold, the Galaxy Z Flip takes the shape of a traditional smartphone that can be folded up to be extra portable.
 The Hideaway Hinge, as the brand calls it, has nylon fibres inside to prevent dirt and grime from finding its way in the hinge and under the display.
 The hinge also allows for Flex Mode, which lets you prop the display at a 90-degree angle.
 For example, the phone can be placed on a flat surface to take selfies or to make a hands-free video call.

 The Galaxy Z Flip is expected to be powered by a Qualcomm Snapdragon 855+ processor.
 It’s the higher-clocked version of the Snapdragon 855 that Qualcomm launched last year.
 The chip has a faster “Prima Core” at 2.96GHz compared to the 855’s 2.84GHz.
 It’s paired with 8GB of RAM and 256GB of internal storage.
 No other configurations are available and there’s no microSD slot.
 Powering the Z Flip are two separate batteries with a joint 3,300mAh capacity.
-The retail price for the Samsung Galaxy Z Flip in Hong Kong is HK$11,998, while it retails for US$1,400 in the United States.

 If you want to get your hands on these Galaxy handsets, check out Samsung store Hong Kong to grab one!